MicrosoftDocs/defender-docs/defender-endpoint/mac-troubleshoot-netext-mde.md

 ---
 title: Troubleshoot Network Extension issues in Microsoft Defender for Endpoint on Mac
-description: Learn how to troubleshoot issues with the network filter extension (NetExt) that's installed as part of Microsoft Defender for Endpoint on macOS. ms.service: defender-endpoint
+description: Learn how to troubleshoot issues with the network extension (NetExt) that's installed as part of Microsoft Defender for Endpoint on macOS. ms.service: defender-endpoint
 author: denisebmsft
 ms.author: deniseb